Ebube18/Restaurant-Rating-Analysis/README.md

 An investor should look out for the following characteristics: medium to low price restaurant, closed area, preferably offering fast food, cafeteria and/or bar.

 I believe that the need for bar has not been fully maximized.
-Since the cities are dominated by young single adults, a restaurant offering bar together with fast food will be a great investment
+Since the cities are dominated by young single adults, a restaurant offering bar together with fast food at a low to medium price will be a great investment.

 Thank you